In the guide

 What are environmental claims?

 Environmental claims may be made about a product or service, but they can also cover processes that relate to the product or service, a brand or the business as a whole.
-They may relate to specific environmental impacts such as 'carbon neutral' or 'organic', or be more general such as 'eco-friendly' or 'sustainable'.
+They may relate to specific environmental impacts such as 'carbon-neutral' or 'organic', or be more general such as 'eco-friendly' or 'sustainable'.
 They may be explicit or implied, appear on advertising, other marketing material, or on the packaging or other information supplied to consumers.
+Generally, the more specific the claim the easier it is to ensure clarity.

-All claims made must be accurate and properly describe the impact on the environment and must not hide or misrepresent important information.
+All claims made must be accurate and properly describe the impact on the environment; they must not hide or misrepresent important information.
 Neither the CPRs, the BPRs, nor the Green Claims Code set specific rules on which claims can or cannot be made, but they set some general principles.
-Note that there may be product- or sector-specific requirements that apply in addition to these.
+Note that there may be product or sector-specific requirements that apply in addition to these - for example, energy labelling requirements on household appliances, or energy labelling on lightbulbs and lighting.
+It is also an offence to make claims that appear to be beneficial when they are in fact just a legal duty, such as a cosmetic facial scrub stating 'Save our seas - this is microbead-free!'

 Back to top